cosmos/interchain-security/docs/docs/validators/changeover-procedure.md

 Instructions are available [here](../features/key-assignment.md)

-### 4. Perform the software ugprade on standalone chain
+### 4. Perform the software upgrade on standalone chain

 Please use instructions provided by the standalone chain team and make sure to reach out if you are facing issues.
 The upgrade preparation depends on your setup, so please make sure you prepare ahead of time.